 - Register of specialist nurses.

-There are no costs associated with the application for a Certificate of Professional Competence (recognition of basic profession diploma) and the assessment by the CBGV.
-You do have to pay for the BI test.
-The exact costs depend on the profession for which you are applying.
-View the costs per test.
-Having your specialization recognized does cost money.
+There are no costs fees to submit an application for a Certificate of Professional Competence (recognition of basic profession diploma) and the assessment done by the CBGV.
+You do have to pay for the professional test (BI-test).
+The exact costs depend on the profession for which you are submitting an application.
+You can see the costs per test.
+The recognation of your specialization does incur a fee.

 Possible other costs

-- When applying, you must provide proof of your Dutch language skills and English reading skills at the correct level.
+- When applying, you need to provide proof of your Dutch language skills and English reading skills at the correct level.
 There are costs associated with taking courses and obtaining a Dutch and English language certificate.
 These costs vary per provider.

-- Having copies of supporting documents certified or having these documents translated costs money.
+- Having copies of supporting documents certified and/or translated costs money.

-- If the CBGV comes to the conclusion that you must follow additional training (internship, course or clerkship), this will incur (sometimes high) costs.
+- If the CBGV comes to the conclusion that you need to follow additional training (internship, course or placement), this will incur (sometimes high) costs.
 You pay these costs to the training institution.

 Recognizing the costs of a specialization

 There are costs associated with having your specialization diploma recognized.
 The combined rate for recognition and registration is approximately € 2.285,-.
-If an adjustment internship must be completed, an additional € 750,- will be added (a different rate applies for general practice).
-You do not pay these costs to us, but to the specialist registration committee.
+If an adjustment internship is required, an additional € 750,- will be added (a different rate applies for general practice).
+You do not pay these costs to us, but to the specialist registration commission.

 On this website you will find a lot of general information about the application process.
-However, it may happen that you have questions or doubts about the meaning for your personal situation.
-Or maybe somewhere along the way you no longer know how to proceed.
+However, it may happen that you have questions or doubts about hoe this applies to your individual situation.
+Or maybe at some oint in the proces you do not know how to proceed.

 Questions: make an appointment for the consultation hour

-An appointment with an employee lasts half an hour.
-For example, you can ask questions about your application and the documents you must provide.
+An appointment with one of our team members lasts half an hour.
+You can then ask questions about your application and the documents you need to provide.
 It is also possible to have your documents viewed.
-The appointment can take place on location in The Hague or online.
+The appointment can take place at our office in The Hague or remotely via video call.
 Even if you are not yet sure whether you want to submit an application, you can register for the consultation hours.

-Are you stuck somewhere?
+Are you stuck somewhere in the process?
 Then make an appointment with a consultant

-It is also possible that you get stuck later in the application process or no longer know what to do or what is expected of you.
+It is also possible that you get stuck later in the application process or are longer sure what to do or what is expected of you.
 In that case, you can contact one of our consultants.
-They will listen to your problem and will try to find a solution with you.
+They will listen to your problem and will try to solve this with you.

 More information